Alimenti e Ingredienti Prebiotici: Il Carburante Buono per il Tuo Intestino

 👉 The ideal synergy is achieved by combining all three, in a varied diet rich in fiber and fermented foods.

 Prebiotics are generally safe and well-tolerated.
 However, in the first few weeks, it's normal to experience bloating or intestinal fermentation.
-This effect is temporary and often a sign that the microbiota is responding.
+This effect is transient and often a sign that the microbiota is responding.

 In case of gastrointestinal conditions, allergies, or ongoing drug therapies, it is always advisable to consult a doctor or nutritionist before taking prebiotic supplements or modifying dietary intake.